hartenthaler/hh_extended_family/readme.md

 * whether relationship-path mouseover information is available for shown people
 * how place names are displayed in event boxes
 * whether the Print/PDF button is available
+* whether the Extended family tab is loaded immediately with the individual page or later when it is opened
 * whether the clippings cart action is available
 * whether the clippings cart button uses huhwt-cce or the internal Extended Family action

+By default, the Extended family tab is loaded later when the user opens it.
+This keeps the initial individual page request faster, but the user waits for the extended-family calculation when opening the tab.
+Administrators can disable this behavior if they prefer the tab content to be calculated immediately with the individual page.

 If the Print/PDF button is enabled, users can open a print-optimized page for the currently selected filter variant.
 The browser's print dialog can then be used to print the report or save it as a PDF.